The Miller Family

 “DSCC has been a saving grace in just the logistics of trying to do scheduling,” Brad said.

-With each passing year, Ryker continues to grow stronger and is now preparing to attend preschool.
+With each passing year, Ryker continues to grow stronger.
+He is now in first grade.

 Going forward, Brad said he and Amy want to do whatever they can to help support Ryker’s independence.